-Step 0: get everything you need to do the assignment, run Maya, load the scene file
+Step 1: get everything you need to do the assignment, run Maya, load the scene file

-- The project folder on the shared disk is called "assignment 02" - Follow the instructions from the last assignment to copy this folder to your local machine's desktop, rename it, run Maya, set the project appropriately, and load the scene.
-You should see a ball sitting on a simple ground plane, waiting to move.
+- The project folder on the shared disk is called "assignment3" - Follow the instructions from the last assignments to copy this folder to your local machine's desktop, rename it, run Maya, set the project appropriately, and load the scene.
+You should see two balls sitting on a simple ground plane, waiting to move.

-Step 1: planning
+Step 2: planning